Lawyers for Dog Bite Injuries

-Each year, more than 4.5 million people are bitten by dogs in the United States alone, with more than 800,000 of those cases requiring medical attention, according to the U.S. Centers for Disease Control.
-In addition to physical injuries, many victims of dog bites, especially children, may also suffer immense emotional trauma.
+Each year, more than 4.5 million people are bitten by dogs in the United States alone, with more than 800,000 of those cases requiring medical attention, according to the American Veterinary Medical Association.
+In addition to physical injuries, many victims of dog bites, especially children, may also suffer immense emotional trauma and go on to develop post-traumatic stress disorder (PTSD).

-We understand the hesitation many have about filing a claim against a friend or neighbor in such cases, but rest assured that most attacks are covered by homeowners and renters insurance policies.
+We understand the hesitation many have about filing a claim against a friend or neighbor in such cases, but rest assured that most attacks are covered by renters and homeowners insurance policies.
 It is your right to receive full compensation for any and all physical and emotional damage, as well as potential lost wages.

-If you or a loved one has been attacked by a dog in the Chicago area, be sure to get legal representation before speaking with an insurance company on settlement options.
+If you or a loved one has been attacked by a dog, be sure to get legal representation before speaking with an insurance company on settlement options.
 You need someone on your side to help you understand all of your options and potential compensation claims.

-Call (312) 588-9773 or visit our contact page to schedule your free, no-obligation consultation.
-We represent clients on a contingency fee basis – meaning you pay nothing unless you win.
+Call (312) 588-9773 or visit our contact page to discuss your legal options and schedule your free, no-obligation consultation.
+We represent clients on a contingency fee basis—meaning you pay nothing unless you win.

 Illinois is a strict liability dog bite state, meaning a dog’s owner is liable for the full amount of a dog bite victim’s injuries if their dog attacks, attempts to attack, or injures any person who is peacefully conducting themselves in a place they have a lawful right to be.
 (Animal Control Act, 510 Illinois Compiled Statute 5/16)